 As part of the process of preparing our consolidated financial statements, we are required to estimate our income taxes in each of the tax jurisdictions in which we operate.
 This process involves estimating our actual current tax obligations together with assessing temporary differences resulting from differing treatment of certain items for tax and accounting purposes, such as depreciation of property and equipment and valuation of inventories.
 These temporary differences result in deferred tax assets and liabilities, which are included within our consolidated balance sheet.
 We then assess the likelihood that our deferred tax assets will be recovered from future taxable income.
 Actual results could differ from this assessment if adequate taxable income is not generated in future periods.
-Deferred tax assets as of January 31, 2009 and January 31, 2008 totaled \$46.3 million and \$35.0 million, respectively, representing 3.5% and 3.1% of total assets, respectively.
+Net deferred tax assets as of January 31, 2010 and January 31, 2009 totaled \$43.6 million and \$46.3 million, respectively, representing 2.7% and 3.5% of total assets, respectively.
 To the extent we believe that recovery of an asset is at risk, we establish valuation allowances.
 To the extent we establish valuation allowances or increase the allowances in a period, we include an expense within the tax provision in the consolidated statement of income.

-We increased valuation allowances to \$1.4 million as of January 31, 2009 from \$1.2 million as of January 31, 2008.
-This increase occurred based on evidence of our ability to generate sufficient future taxable income in certain foreign jurisdictions.
-In the future, if enough evidence of our ability to generate sufficient future taxable income in these foreign jurisdictions becomes apparent, we would be required to reduce our valuation allowances, resulting in a reduction in income tax expense in the consolidated statement of income.
+We increased valuation allowances to \$2.2 million as of January 31, 2010 from \$1.4 million as of January 31, 2009.
+This increase is based on evidence of our ability to generate sufficient future taxable income in certain state and foreign jurisdictions.
+In the future, if enough evidence of our ability to generate sufficient future taxable income in these jurisdictions becomes apparent, we would be required to reduce our valuation allowances, resulting in a reduction in income tax expense in the consolidated statement of income.
 On a quarterly basis, management evaluates the likelihood that we will realize the deferred tax assets and adjusts the valuation allowances, if appropriate.